Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 **Second Master Extension does not work all the time** (solved)

-The kernel configuration in image version 1.0 (full and fast) is erroneous.
+The kernel configuration in image version 1.0 is erroneous.
 This results in the second Master Extension not working all the time if two Extension are used at the same time.

-Since image version 1.1 (full and fast) the kernel configuration is fixed and this problem does not occur anymore.
+Since image version 1.1 the kernel configuration is fixed and this problem does not occur anymore.

 **C# program crashes on startup** (solved)

-Image version 1.0 (full and fast) contain C# bindings, that were compiled for CLR version 4.
+Image version 1.0 contain C# bindings, that were compiled for CLR version 4.
 With this C# bindings Mono crashes if the C# program was compiled for CLR version 2::